Twisted Fate Build Guide by Yeager

 Remember: Twisted Fate is one of the few champs where you win lane just by going even in CS, because of his gold generation passive.
 Therefore you don't need to take risks in the laning phase.

-Don't forget to actively use the Minion Dematerializer on 5 caster creeps.
+Don't forget to actively use the Minion Dematerializer on the caster creeps.
 When you execute a creep with Minion Dematerializer, it permanently increases your damage against that type of minion.
 This allows our waveclearing ability to come online much earlier, and avoid having minions survive with 5% hp after throwing Wild Cards on them.

 Goal for the early game: Focus on playing safe and get all the CS you can.
 If your opponent doesn't have Cleanse, call your jungler for some easy kills with gold card and Ignite.